Email Deliverability: The Only Guide to Avoid The Spam Folder in 2022

 We have put together all the factors affecting email deliverability in a handy infographic.

 Discover how you could improve your open rates and keep your reputation as a sender intact.
+Follow the formula below to calculate the open rate of your campaign:

 It will only take a minute!

-Part 1: How Email Reputation Impacts Email Deliverability
+How Email Reputation Impacts Email Deliverability

 When you send an email campaign, mailbox providers run an initial set of vetting checks.